Gac125/CS50/README.md

 # CS50
-Projects made for me during the online course of Harvard CS50
+Projects that I made for the online course of Harvard CS50